SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 In Swift, there are four kinds of expressions: primary expressions, unary expressions, binary expressions, and postfix expressions.
+When an expression is evaluated, it can return a value, cause side effects, or both.

 Primary expressions are conceptually the core kind of expression and they provide a way to access values.